meyerdan/camunda-worker-java/README.md

 ## Summary

-This tool provides a JavaScript interface to external tasks exposed by the process engine.
+This tool provides a Java interface to external tasks exposed by the process engine.

 ## Getting started